AngelArabadzhiev/ChatHub/README.md

      ```bash
      npm install
      ```
 2. Set up MongoDB:
-    Use either a local MongoDB instance or MongoDB Atlas for cloud hosting.
+   &emsp;Use either a local MongoDB instance or MongoDB Atlas for cloud hosting.
-    Create a .env file in the backend directory and add the following environment variables:
+   &emsp;Create a .env file in the backend directory and add the following environment variables:
     ```bash
     MONGODB_URI=mongodb://your-mongo-uri
     PORT=3000